 I’ve made a lot of rubbish in my (albeit very young) life, because I’m constantly searching for the next great thing (prematurely), but there is something very positive and nurturing to be said for marinating with your craft.
 Some of my biggest regrets are moments I’ve not stopped to smell the flowers.
 Moments pass by too quickly to muse upon and before you know it, those moments turn into a memory.
 How I wish I could go back to when I made that first amateur short, or first financed short and just enjoy every single second without the next career step haunting me.
-As I work now, I try to enjoy every word I write down, every meeting, and every opportunity.
+As I work now, I try to enjoy every word I write, every meeting, and every opportunity.

-We all romanticise the idea of being a young prodigy, but with age comes experience and maturity – two things I believe are absolutely essential if you want to be a great artist.
+We all romanticise the idea of being a young prodigy, but with age comes experience and maturity – two things I believe are essential if you want to be a great artist.
 I’ve heard stories of inexperienced writers shooting for the most competitive opportunities (I, too, have been guilty of this in the past) and I can’t help but think, why now?
 Why not wait until you know you have something so special they can’t possibly say no?
 Why not wait until you are absolutely certain your idea or story will be the best?
 Why go for this opportunity when there is still so much to learn?
-While you shouldn’t wait forever, you should wait until you’re ready.
+While you shouldn’t wait forever, wait until you’re ready.
 It’s hugely competitive – hugely.
-Hundreds, if not thousands of people, will be shooting for that same shot you are and you have to be the best to be successful.
+Hundreds, if not thousands of people, will shoot for that same shot you are and you have to be the best to be successful.

 I’ve not written this to discourage people.
 Far from it.
 I want everyone to feel this nutrition I’ve felt from having taken the journey I have.
 I’ve been able to financially support myself whilst studying the MA part-time, and in doing so, it’s given me longer to use the MA to my advantage.
-At the beginning, I was disappointed I’d have to spend an extra year due to not being able to afford to do it in a singular year, but these two years have changed my life in the best way.
+In the beginning, I was disappointed I’d have to spend an extra year due to not being able to afford to do it in a singular year, but these two years have changed my life in the best way.